-If you cannot meet the requirements set out below, or if you have questions about birth certificates, seek advice from APIS on 131 232 or, if you are overseas, from an Australian diplomatic or consular mission.
+If you cannot meet the requirements set out below, or if you have questions about birth certificates, seek advice from the Australian Passport Information Service (APIS) on 131 232 or, if you are overseas, from an Australian diplomatic or consular mission.

 Applicants born in Australia

-All applicants born in Australia must present their original full birth certificate issued by an the Registrar of Births, Deaths and Marriages (RBDM) with their passport application.
+If you were born in Australia, you must present your original full birth certificate issued by a Registry of Births, Deaths and Marriages (RBDM) with your passport application.
 Copies or extracts of a birth certificate and commemorative birth certificates are not acceptable.

 All applicants born in Australia on or after 20 August 1986 must present additional evidence to support their Australian citizenship.